-For those of you who do not have access to this forum, I am willing to send out this action for free.
-Just send me a request using the Contact page of this website.
+For those of you who do not have access to this forum, I made the action available on the "Downloadable Actions" page of my site.
+Feel free to download and use it.

 To show what the action can accomplish, look at figure 9 below.
 It is the result of four MMM Finetuned runs, one for the trees, one for the grass, one for the water and one for the bridge.
 Only one of the resulting layers needed a blend-if (filter out magenta on the first run), only one layer was removed (color layer for the bridge).
 No extra masking was required.
 Just for comparison, the